Newsletter

 Tempest’s work has always sought to pull the focus between the global or national concerns of a character, and the private, very intimate experiences of their lives; the minuscule and the mundane peering out from behind the incomprehensibly large and overpowering.
 Whether it’s austerity, addiction, communal disassociation, the planet in crises, or the death of our prevailing myths, the bigger picture is always made up of tiny parts.

-In April at venues across the UK, Tempest joins us live on stage to discuss his much anticipated return to fiction.
+In Spring at venues across the UK, Tempest joins us live on stage to discuss his much anticipated return to fiction.
 His first novel in a decade, Having Spent Life Seeking is the story of Rothko Taylor, who returns to their hometown of Edgecliff, seeking a place to belong after fifteen years in the wilderness.
 It weaves together themes that have shaped Tempest’s work to date: family and forgiveness; redemption and atonement; desire and abandon; selfhood and community.
 Themes that are dealt with in this new novel, with a deeper resolve and a new clarity of intent.

-Join us live for an evening of conversation and readings with one of the country’s most compelling artists
+Join us live for an evening of conversation and readings with one of the country’s most compelling artists.

 Tour Dates